deIdris325/SimpleVolunteerSignup/README.md

 A simple self-hosted signup board for tasks, events and volunteer slots.

+SignupBoard allows users to register for limited slots.
-Users can register for available slots, and once the limit is reached additional users are placed on a reserve list automatically.
+Once the defined number of slots is filled, additional users are automatically placed on a reserve list.

+The application is lightweight and uses JSON files instead of a database, making it easy to deploy on almost any PHP webserver.

 ## Features